vivanvv/yt-shorts-redirect/README.md

 https://www.youtube.com/watch?v=<videoId>
 ```

+## Install as a Chrome Extension (currently unavailable)

+The extension is currently pending approval in the Chrome Web Store.

 ## Install locally

-This repository can be loaded directly as an unpacked Chrome extension:
+The repository can be loaded directly as an unpacked Chrome extension:

+1. Click `Code` then `Download ZIP`
+2. Unzip the folder in your file explorer
-1. Open `chrome://extensions`
+3. Open `chrome://extensions` in your browser
-2. Enable `Developer mode`
+4. Enable the `Developer mode` toggle
-3. Click `Load unpacked`
+5. Click the `Load unpacked` button
-4. Select this repository folder
+6. Select the repository folder you just unzipped

 ## Methodology